Wondering where to visit in Sweden outside Stockholm? Have you considered the Sormland region?

-There are over 290 apple trees, gardens, stables, carriage house, estate office, dairy, windmill and labourers dwellings all to be explored.
-Guided tours are available of the well preserved Manor House.
+There are over 290 apple trees, gardens, stables, carriage houses, estate offices, dairy, windmills and labourer’s dwellings all to be explored.
+Guided tours are available of the well-preserved Manor House.

 Our treat was a ‘pic-nic-fika’ on the verandah of the Manor House overlooking the manicured gardens.
 We drank the estate’s finest apple ciders, ate the estate’s cheeses, and went back for seconds for the pastries and homemade cakes.
 Exploring and sightseeing does make you hungry and thirsty.
 Accommodation is also available with an amazing view of the lake.

 There are three trails available which all take about 45 minutes each: Julita Abbey, The Gentry and Their Servants and The Gardens.
 We would recommend allowing a whole day to enjoy Julita, there is a cafe available and a garden shop.

 Nynas Manor House

 We were transported back to our childhood on our tour of Nynas Manor House.
-A tour that started in the bottom of the house in the servants quarters and wound its way up to the attic, peering in the state apartments, and viewing the best-preserved late 17th-century stucco ceilings in Sweden along the way.
+A tour that started at the bottom of the house in the servant’s quarters and wound its way up to the attic, peering in the state apartments, and viewing the best-preserved late 17th-century stucco ceilings in Sweden along the way.
 If you have children this is a fun way to get them involved in enjoying these beautiful Manor Houses from the past, and the reward when you reach the top?
 Well, we won’t give it away here you will need to experience it yourself.

 Nature Reserves of Sormland

 Stendorren Nature Reserve located between the towns of Nykoping and Trosa offers visitors a peaceful nature getaway with suspension bridges that takes you across to the smaller islands and well-marked hiking trails through the woodlands.
 The islands can be accessed by private boats.
 A few of our group braved the cold conditions of the waters of the archipelago whilst the others basked in the warm sunshine and the tranquillity of the surrounding nature.

 Small Towns of Sormland